 To stop procrastinating the much needed updates to the safety regulations for railroad crossings, loading docs, train tracks, passenger safety, and more.

 Our expert train accident lawyers have repeatedly stood by their uncompromising demand: that the rail industry adopts basic safety engineering and systems safety principles.
 Currently, roughly 3,000 individuals per year are involved in some form of train accident – a number clearly in need of being reduced.
-If safety improvements were properly and consistently implemented, this number would indeed decrease.
-Our legal experts at Pottroff & Karlin have devoted their skills and expertise to overcoming safety hazards and defending train accident victims, and have seen tangible results.
+If safety were properly and consistently employed, this number would indeed fall.
+Our legal experts of have devoted their skill and expertise to overcoming safety hazards and defending train accident victims, and have seen tangible results.

 Lead attorney Robert Pottroff is nationally recognized for his success and determination as a train accident lawyer.
-Not only has his ability in handling complex railroad crossing accident cases been nationally recognized, but his dedication and impact upon public safety has received widespread praise as well.
+Not only has his ability in handling complex railroad crossing accident cases been nationally recognized, but his dedication to and impact upon public safety have received widespread praise as well.

 Why seek a train accident lawyer?

-If you have been injured or lost a loved one due to a train accident, you need to consult with our attorneys.
-We promise to listen to you and provide honest and direct legal guidance per your circumstances.
+A good train accident lawyer will provide you with honest, direct legal guidance if you have been injured in one of these accidents.
 Railroad companies are notorious for denying responsibility, particularly at railroad crossings, making this form of litigation a complicated arena.
-A skilled train accident lawyer will tirelessly analyze the facts of your case to determine the degree to which the railroad company was responsible, what sort of compensation you may receive in a settlement or trial, and ultimately, fight on your behalf to ensure that your rights are upheld.
-No matter how uphill the battle may seem, Pottroff & Karlin vow to get you through this.
+A skilled train accident lawyer will tirelessly analyze the facts of your case to determine the degree to which the railroad company was responsible, what sorts of compensation you may receive in a settlement or trial, and ultimately, will fight on your behalf to ensure that your rights are upheld, no matter how uphill the battle may seem.

 A good train accident lawyer will not lie to you about your case, but will be honest with you about merit: whether or not you do have a case.
 In addition, a good train accident lawyer will not settle out of court for less than the case should be fought for in court, to ensure that your personal losses and medical expenses are rightfully compensated for.